animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandpa died

-His doctor was in anotehr building, and they had to move my grandpa to bring my grandpa to the doctor.
+His doctor was in another building, and they had to move my grandpa to bring my grandpa to the doctor.

 In Uzbekistan, by the way — I know, can you imagien how backwards this is going to be — the doctors visited the patients.